 Visitors to the Taronga Zoo in Sydney are fascinated by animals from all over the world.
 Due to the unique architecture of the zoo, the inhabitants of Sydney are already talking about another visual landmark of their city - especially next to the world-famous opera.

 An outdoor enclosure for the chimpanzees living in Taronga Zoo has been planned and built to be especially species-appropriate.
-To ensure that this project could be carried out responsibly, those responsible at Taronga Zoo were the first in Australia to commission CARL STEEL ARCHITECTURE to tension the safety net within a zoo.
-With the inconspicuous X-TEND stainless steel cable net, the chimpanzees are protected against attacks.
-Even unauthorised excursions are prevented in this way.
+To ensure that this project could be carried out responsibly, those responsible at Taronga Zoo were the first in Australia to commission CARL STAHL ARCHITECTURE to tension the safety net within a zoo.
+With the inconspicuous X-TEND stainless steel cable net, the chimpanzees are protected.

 Anyone who lives in the Australian state of New South Wales or spends their well-earned holidays there has been able to relax at the Taronga Zoo for more than 100 years.
 The zoo, which today is home to 2,600 animals, was founded exactly on 7 November 1916, although the zoo is not located directly in the metropolis of Sydney.
 The Taronga Zoo is located in the suburb of Mosman, in the immediate vicinity of Port Jackson.